 Tornado of Souls was written by Dave Mustaine and David Ellefson.
 It is one of my personal favorites.
 Mustaine and Marty’s crazy solo in the song is beloved by the world.
 The song starts with guitar riffs based on harmonic palm mute.
 No one can listen to the whole song and standstill.
 Your head will start banging as soon as the solo comes up!

-The Allman Brother is an American rock band.
+The Allman Brothers is an American rock band.
 They prefer to play country rock and instrumental rock.
 The song is 5 minutes 54 seconds long.
-To put it in other words, it is an instrumental, two guitarists playing guitar harmony for 6 minutes straight.
+To put it in other words, it is an instrumental, with two guitarists playing guitar harmony for 6 minutes straight.

 Don’t let me down is a love song written by John Lenon for his love Yoko Ono.
 The song was released in 1969 by the legendary band The Beatles.
 The song is full of beautiful and cheerful guitar duo work.
-Solo by Harrison and back up by Lennon makes it a beautiful piece of work.
+Solo by Harrison and backup by Lennon make it a beautiful piece of work.